wise-guru/message-board/README.md

 # Message Board

-A simple Message board made using HTML, CSS, JS, and Node.js.
-The messages are stored using MongoDB.
+A simple Message board made using HTML, CSS, JS, and Node.js (with Express).